bambooww/iot-tree/doc/quick/quick_know_tree.md

-For ease of understanding and use, the main structure of each project of IOT tree server is project - > Channel - > device / taggroup.
-In addition, there can be more taggroups under channel, device and taggroup.
+For ease of understanding and use, the main structure of each project of IOT tree server is Project -> Channel -> Device/TagGroup.
+In addition, there can be more TagGroups under Channel, Device and TagGroup.

 Among them, the device can be a device corresponding to a simple switching value module, a complex device combination, or even an industrial field substation.
 It can only belong to a channel.

-Then, you may ask, since the device is so complex, can such a single level under the channel describe so many contents.
+Then, you may ask, since the device may be so complex, can such a single level under the channel describe so many contents.
 Of course, it is impossible.
-Then, if you want to describe a more complex hierarchical relationship under the equipment, you can also add a tag group, and you can also add sub tag groups under the tag group.
+Then, if you want to describe a more complex hierarchical relationship under the device, you can also add a TagGroup, and you can also add sub TagGroups under the TagGroup.

-In addition, if a channel corresponds to another IOT tree server node, the referenced project hierarchy will be directly in the form of taggroup under the channel.
-The channels and devices under the referenced node are replaced by the taggroup of the corresponding level.
+In addition, if a channel corresponds to another IOT tree server node, the referenced project hierarchy will be directly in the form of TagGroup under the channel.
+The channels and devices under the referenced node are replaced by the TagGroup of the corresponding level.

 Now, a more complex project hierarchy can be as follows: